 The Battle of Salamanca, 1812

 The Peninsular War began with the French and Spanish invasion of Portugal in 1807.
-The following year, Napoleon turned on his Spanish ally, placing his brother Joseph on the Spanish throne.
+The following year, Napoleon Bonaparte, the French emperor, turned on his Spanish ally, placing his brother Joseph on the Spanish throne.

-An expeditionary force commanded by Lieutenant-General Arthur Wellesley was despatched to Portugal and enjoyed initial success, defeating the French at Vimeiro in August 1808.
-By 1812, Wellesley had secured Lisbon behind the Lines of Torres Vedras and then driven French troops from Portugal.
-His successes in Iberia led him to being made Viscount and then Earl of Wellington.
+An expeditionary force was despatched to Portugal, commanded by Lieutenant-General Arthur Wellesley.
+It enjoyed initial success, defeating the French at Vimeiro in August 1808.
+By 1812, Wellesley had secured Lisbon behind the Lines of Torres Vedras and had then driven French troops from Portugal.
+His successes in Iberia led to him being made first Viscount Wellington and then Earl of Wellington.

-The beginning of 1812 saw Wellington take the offensive into Spain.
-The town of Ciudad Rodrigo was taken on 8 January and, following a costly assault, the formidable fortress of Badajoz fell to the allied force of Britain, Spain and Portugal on 6 April.
+At the beginning of 1812, Wellington took the offensive into Spain.
+The town of Ciudad Rodrigo was taken on 8 January.
+Then, following a costly assault, the formidable fortress of Badajoz fell to the allied forces of Britain, Spain and Portugal on 6 April.

 The storming of Ciudad Rodrigo, 1812